mailboxer/mailboxer/README.md

 $ rails g mailboxer:install
 ```

-And don't forget to migrate you database:
+And don't forget to migrate your database:

 ```sh
 $ rake db:migrate